 • pupil knowledge organisers

 Pupils not secure within a lesson sequence are noted and adjustments made to the differentiation or level of support given.
 Similarly, added challenge is given if pupils are identified as requiring it.
 This may be noted by the teacher through questioning or the use of written work.
+Using an interleaving approach means that pupils continually revisit their learning, gradually building a deeper understanding.

 Impact - How Do We Help Children Get to a Deep Level of Understanding?

 Through the explicit teaching of the History skills, both the teachers and the pupils assess their learning continuously throughout the lesson.
 To help children get to a deep level of understanding we use quizzes and knowledge maps that we return to again and again.
+This is known as interleaving.
+The knowledge maps outline what we want the children to know by the end of a block of work.
+These can be found in the planning cycle higher up the page.